dofloinn/Fallout4thYear/Final Year Project/03 Project Ideas.md

 Dr. Robert Ross works on research projects

-Brygan Duggan - XR.
+Bryan Duggan - XR.
 Has ideas students could do